Quick Answer

 What Are the Workarounds?

 Naming conventions (prefix titles with "[Project]"), ChatGPT's archive, Claude's projects, external tracking in Notion.
 None scale well, and none work cross-platform.
+When you need to recover a keyword buried inside a thread, see our guide on how to search your ChatGPT history — including methods that search message content, not just titles.

 Prefix titles with a three-letter client code even before you install folders — future exports and native search both benefit.